rollyourown-xyz/general-feedback/.github/ISSUE_TEMPLATE/new_module_or_project.md

 ---
 name: New module or project
-about: Suggest a new rollyourown.xyz project or module
+about: Suggest a new rollyourown project or module
 title: '[NEW]'
 labels: 'enhancement'
 assignees: ''